Dr Adam Strickson

 0113 343 6921

 Trained at Dartington College of Arts (Theatre), Sunderland Polytechnic (Sculpture) and the University of Huddersfield (Poetry).
-I have been working as a freelance writer for 10 years and have taught at PCI throughout this time.
+Practice-based PhD in ‘The librettist’s adaptation of source in collaboration with the composer’ with the University of Leeds (Schools of PCI & Music) and Opera North.
+I have been working as a freelance writer and producer for 15 years and have taught at PCI throughout this time.

-Currently lead artist for the imove Cultural Olympiad project Wingbeats, I hold active commissions from Bolton Octagon Theatre, Priory 900 (Bridlington), Leeds Trinity Centre and Ceramic Review.
+Lead artist for the imove Cultural Olympiad project Wingbeats from 2009 to 2013.
 I collaborate with composers and ‘Green Angel’, composed by Lauren Redhead, premiered in 2011.
-I am the writer and director of ‘Amy’s Last Dive’, a new opera composed by BBC Composer of the Year Cheryl Frances-Hoad for the Cultural Olympiad/Ludus Festival.
+I was the writer and director of ‘Amy’s Last Dive’, a new opera composed by BBC Composer of the Year Cheryl Frances-Hoad for the Cultural Olympiad/Ludus Festival and the librettist for Cheryl’s dramatic cantata, ‘Sailing to the Marvellous’, commissioned for the 900th anniversary of Bridlington Priory in 2013.
+In 2014, I was artist in residence from February to July at Dewsbury Country Park for Kirklees Council and the Yorkshire Festival.

 After an early career as a performer and maker with theatre companies like Horse and Bamboo and Satellite Arts, I co-founded Chol Theatre, the pioneering inter-cultural company based in Kirklees, and was artistic director for 13 years until 2002.
 I led projects throughout the north of England and in India and Bangladesh.
 I have written plays for the Oldham Coliseum, Peshkar Productions, Chol and an acclaimed trilogy for Burnley Youth Theatre.